almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Should I list my certifications on my resume and LinkedIn?

 Yes, if they are relevant to the work to the job that you have or want to have.
-Your food handler certification is irrelevant to being a network engineer, thus would not make sense to list this on your resume or LinkedIn.
+Having a food handler certification is irrelevant to being a network engineer, thus would not make sense to list this on your resume or LinkedIn.
+Having AWS certification listed when going for a Azure cloud position is relevant, although they are different technologies, and should be listed on your resume.

-### I don't have the money to spend on a certification or practice materials?
+### I don't have the money to spend on a certification or practice materials.
 What should I do?

 Consider the money that you spend on getting a certification as an investment on yourself.
 That being said, do not go cheap on yourself.
 Any investment that you make in yourself, will get you better opportunities if